 This score makes it less competitive for SAT test scores.
 You need to put average efforts to score 1165 on the SAT.

-Key Insight:Aim for the 75th percentile (0 SAT) to stand out.
+Key Insight:Aim for the 75th percentile (1195 SAT or ACT) to stand out.
 If your scores are below average, consider retaking the test.
-SUNY Cortland allows Score Choice for the SAT and Superscoring for the ACT, giving you flexibility to submit your best scores.
+State University of New York at Cortland allows Score Choice for the SAT and Superscoring for the ACT, giving you flexibility to submit your best scores.

 SAT Scores Breakdown by Sections